pfirmstone/JGDMS/qa/README.txt

      # exit

-     -- The Apache River Jini distribution should now be built --
+     -- The River-Internet Jini distribution should now be built --

 5. BUILD - the qa tests